Thank you for your interest in applying to the Neuroscience Program at the University of Colorado Anschutz Medical Campus.

 If you are an applicant with a disability who would like to engage in a confidential consultation about disability access at CU Anschutz, or who requires accommodations to complete the application or interview process, please contact The Office of Disability, Access & Inclusion.

-Applications received by December 1 will be given first consideration for admission to the Fall Semester of the following year, but applications received subsequently may also be considered.
+Applications to the Neuroscience Program received by December 1 will be given first consideration for admission to the Fall Semester of the following year, but applications received subsequently may also be considered.
 Fall Semester classes begin in late August

 PRIORITY DEADLINE FOR INTERNATIONAL APPLICANTS IS NOVEMBER 1.